Jukelyn/The-macOS-Python-Script-for-Enrollment/README.md

 - Data is saved in a text file with a timestamp and the user's input.
 - The application is intended for use on macOS.

-The module also includes helper functions for refreshing the window, clearing widgets, and centering the window on the screen.
+The script also includes helper functions for refreshing the window, clearing widgets, and centering the window on the screen.

 Dependencies: